Public meeting agenda

 Public meeting protocols

-Members of the public and applicants don’t have a statutory right to speak at the meeting, but they may be invited to speak by the Chair, provided that good order is maintained at the meeting.
-The Committee normally restrict individual comments to five minutes.
+Members of the public and applicants don’t have a statutory right to speak at the meeting, but they may be invited to speak by the Chair, provided that good order is maintained at the meeting and in accordance with the published protocols.
 Remarks should be relevant to planning matters because personal or private matters can’t be taken into account in considering the application.

 When groups of people raise similar issues, the Chair will ask for a single representative to put forward the collective views of the group.